olitreadwell/olitreadwell/README.md

 ### Thanks for reading :)

-## I'm a software engineer excited to build user-friendly and accessible tools that really help folks.
-If I'm not coding I work as a teacher, enjoying the opportunity to mentor others.
+<p style="font-size:22px;">I'm a software engineer excited to build user-friendly and accessible tools that really help folks.
+If I'm not coding I work as a teacher, enjoying the opportunity to mentor others.</p>

 <br>